Yoghurt Culture (10 Caps)

 Yoghurt culture is a bacteria that consumes lactose.
 This bacteria converts the lactose in milk to lactic acid, giving yoghurt that classic, tangy taste.
 Lactic acid production lowers the pH of the milk, which allows yoghurt to be stored longer and changes the protein structure, giving yoghurt its texture.

 The flavour of yoghurt can range from mildly sour to quite astringent and varies with the length of culturing time.
 A longer fermentation time usually yields a tarter-flavoured yoghurt.
 Homemade yogurt’s thickness and texture can vary greatly.
 The culturing temperature and time, and the type of milk used all contribute to the consistency and texture of yogurt.
 Yogurt may be thin enough to drink or thick enough to hold its shape on a plate.
 For a very thick, Greek-style yoghurt, draining whey is necessary.
+With live, un-pasteurised homemade yoghurt it is best to only add flavourings like fruit, nuts, cereals, spices or honey in the bowl right before you eat the yoghurt.

 1 capsule yoghurt culture can be used to treat up to 3 litres of milk, pack contains 10 capsules.